 How can I take care of my mental health during the COVID-19 pandemic?

-Coronavirus has affected how students learn, with all universities closing their campuses and moving their operations online as a result of social distancing restrictions.
+Coronavirus has affected how students learn, with universities incorporating more online elements into their teaching methods as a result of social distancing restrictions.
 The pandemic has also had a significant impact on student mental health.

 Papyrus, a leading charity for the prevention of young suicide, has reported that approximately 90% of contacts using it's text, call and email service HOPELINEUK mention the pandemic in some way.

 According to the charity, people have been sharing their fears about loss of income, potential job losses and students have been reporting their concerns over exam cancellations and uncertainties about their academic future.
 The loneliness of being separated from family, friends and partners is also having a huge impact on feelings of suicide.

 Despite of the disruption caused by COVID-19 help is available.
 You're still able to contact your GP and charities, like Papyrus, urge you to get in touch with their helpline services.

 Emma and Lynsey also want to remind you that wellbeing services remain open to all students.